History of HMM-265

 Heightened tensions in the Persian Gulf during the fall of 1998 brought the Dragons back on a no-notice deployment as the Aviation Combat Element (ACE) for the 31st MEU.
 Their participation in Operation Desert Fox in the Persian Gulf and Kuwait from November 1998 through February 1999 told Saddam Hussein that the United States was serious about backing up foreign policy.
 When the squadron returned, they had a short break before deploying again with the 31st MEU.
 This time, the Marines helped end a bloody civil war on the small island country of East Timor during Operation Stabilize.
 During October of 1999 and again during January and February of 2000, Dragons helped East Timor become independent, and allowed the United Nations contingent there to operate safely.
 HMM-265 continues to train and stands ready to support Marines anywhere, anytime during the Global War On Terror.

-Keeping their skills sharp through vigorous training and flying the aged CH-46E safely is a vital strength of HMM-265.
-The squadron surpassed 60,000 mishap free flight hours in the fall of 2003, and continues to maintain its impeccable safety record.
-This reflects tremendous teamwork between pilots, crew chiefs, aerial observers, and a vigilant maintenance team to keep an aircraft that is older than most of its aircrews flying safely.
+Keeping their skills sharp through vigorous training and flying the aged CH-46E safely has been a vital strength of HMM-265.
+The squadron surpassed 60,000 mishap free flight hours in the fall of 2003.
+This reflected the tremendous effort and teamwork among pilots, crew chiefs, aerial observers, and vigilant maintenance team necessary to keep an aircraft flying safely that is older than most of its aircrews.

-HMM-265 and the CH-46 have had an incredible partnership.
+HMM-265 and the CH-46 had an incredible partnership.
 The squadron that was privileged to be first to field the CH-46 has received honors and accolades ever since.
 A reliable aircraft and a motivated squadron is a magical combination.
-Marines stay here for years, often as long as the Marine Corps will let them.
-They stay with the Dragons because they love the camaraderie.
-They love the CH-46.
-They love the history and pride of their squadron.
-HMM-265 is their family.
-The shoes left by their predecessors are difficult to fill, but the Dragons stand firmly on the foundation and traditions of the past as they look eagerly towards the future.
-The Marines of HMM-265 are ready and willing to serve anywhere, anytime, with the aircraft they have known and loved for forty years: the CH-46 Seaknight.
+Some Marines stayed there for years, often for as long as the Marine Corps would let them.
+They stayed with the Dragons because they loved the camaraderie.
+They loved the CH-46.
+They loved the history and pride of their squadron.
+HMM-265 was their second family.
+The shoes of their predecessors were difficult to fill, but the Dragons stood firmly on the foundation and traditions of the past as they looked eagerly towards the future.
+The Marines of HMM-265 were ready and willing to serve anywhere, anytime, with the aircraft they knew and loved for forty-plus years: the CH-46 Sea Knight.